circleci/circleci-docs/jekyll/_cci2/google-auth.md

 ## Overview

-The [Google Cloud SDK](https://cloud.google.com/sdk/) is a powerful set of tools that can be used to access Google Cloud Platform services.
+The Google Cloud SDK is a powerful set of tools that can be used to access Google Cloud Platform services like Google Compute Engine and Google Kubernetes Engine.

-Specifically, deploying your application requires authentication using the `gcloud` command-line tool (included in the Google Cloud SDK).
+On CircleCI, the Google Cloud SDK is required to deploy your application to Google Cloud Platform.

 ## Prerequisites